oliverstickel/oliverstickel.github.io/index.md

 ## Education

+`2015-2919`
+`2023-today`
+**Dissertation work** - About Fab Labs and Makerspaces as (public) infrastructures. *University of Siegen and self-employed*.

 `2012-2015`
 **M.Sc.
 Human Computer Interaction** (honors) - Socio-technical systems design based on qualitative methods. *University of Siegen*.

 `2009-2012`
 **B.Sc.
 Applied Cognitive and Media Sciences** - Computer Science and Psychology (without advanced engineering and clinical aspects), grounded in quantitative methods. *University of Duisburg-Essen*.

+## Community roles

+I (co-)chaired [Fab:UNIverse](https://fab-universe.de) - the annual conference of Fab Lab managers at German universities - multiple times and help maintain its website.
+I've also (co-)organized many different events, temporary (Maker)spaces and meetups such as the World Usability Day Siegen (2014-2018).
+I'm a member of the [Verbund Offener Werkstätten](https://www.offene-werkstaetten.org), the global [Fab Lab network](https://fablabs.io) and the United Services Trade Union [ver.di](https://www.verdi.de).

+I have been an elected member of different bodies of (self)-governance such as the Senate commission on Strategic University Development at Uni Siegen and head of the student representatives ("Fachschaftsräte") at Uni Duisburg-Essen and at Uni Siegen respectively.
+Occasionally, I've been asked to join expert committees about innovation and community spaces.

+As a researcher, I was reviewer/chair for conferences and journals like [CHI](https://dl.acm.org/conference/chi/proceedings), [JCSCW](https://www.springer.com/journal/10606), [C&T](https://dl.acm.org/conference/c-n-t) or [M&C](https://mensch-und-computer.de/).

+## Teaching

+I enjoy teaching and learning a lot.
+I've always made it a point to try and be open in teaching and have frequently had students from other faculties or external guests in my seminars.
+At Uni Siegen, I've been responsible for the practical part (and a lot of the lectures) of the annual [introduction to Human Computer Interaction](https://hci-siegen.de/order-of-study/) for many years, i.e. mentoring up to 40 students per iteration through big, semester-long projects ending in submissions to and [wins in](https://www.uni-siegen.de/start/news/oeffentlichkeit/654454.html) national [student challenges](https://hci-siegen.de/tag/usability-challenge/).
+Additionally, I've held many different [seminars](https://fablab-siegen.de/veranstaltungen/lehr-angebote-fab-lab-siegen-sommersemester-2017/) ranging from reading classes on literature about "Making" to very [practical seminars](https://fablab-siegen.de/veranstaltungen/lv-3d-druck-1516/) on [rapid prototyping methods](https://fablab-siegen.de/veranstaltungen/lv-arduino-1516/).

+At Ruhr-Uni Bochum, I was less involved in structured, academic teaching but tought and learned whatever was needed to help many different Makerspace community members from (many different) disciplines with their - many different - projects.

+I've also developed and held lots of safety and infrastructure introductions.

+As a thesis advisor and co-advisor, I have accompanied about 8 Bachelor and Master Students along their paths to graduation.
+Topics have varied from participatory-design-oriented field investigations to studies about Makerspaces in teacher training to engineering and fabrication of additive tools for industrial processes.
+Additionally, I've been involved in co-advising state-certified technicians as a pilot project between a university and a technical vocational college.

+## Skills in Keywords

+**Making** - Makerspace operation / management / safety.
+Rapid Prototyping (many different methods), CAD/CAM, general (basic) coding, (traditional) web development, electronics and integrated systems for rapid prototyping, basic skills in different crafts / workshop and lab areas.

+**Human Centered Design** - UX design, HCI, usability methods, design thinking, convergence of agile and user centered methods.

+**Projects and People** - Project development, social innovation, fundraising, agility / Skunkworks, community and team development, operations (with)in public service and public administration.

+**Methods** - Constructionism, human-centered teaching and learning, mixed-methods, action and field research, participatory methods and participatory action research, (Maker-)space(s) as a method.

+## Languages

+Native: German

+Fluent: English

+Rudimentary:  French

+## Personal

+Birth date: 12 June 1987

+I enjoy camping, water, (working on) motorbikes, cooking and books.

 ## Projects and funding